BU-ISCIII/virology_training/Galaxy/exercises/SARS-CoV-2_trainig.md

 1. In the left side panel, select **Upload Data**
 2. In the new panel select Paste/Fetch Data
-3. Then copy the following block of text:
+3. Then copy the following block of text for the samples:

 ```
 https://zenodo.org/record/5724464/files/SARSCOV2-1_R1.fastq.gz?download=1